niko1499/Lidar_Utility/README.md

 The main purpose of this launch file is to search for all the possib

 ## Useful Links
-[ROSWIKI/PCL](wiki.ros.org/pcl_ros#pcd_to_pointcloud) Useful documentation on using PCL in ROS
+[ROSWIKI/PCL](wiki.ros.org/pcl) Useful documentation on using PCL in ROS

 [PCL/Tutorials](http://pointclouds.org/documentation/tutorials/).
 Useful tutorials for how to use PCL library in your own projects.
 Some conversions will be required for using ros PointCloud2 messages.

 [ROSWIKI/PCL/Tutorials](http://wiki.ros.org/pcl/Tutorials) Useful tutorial on getting PCL tutorials to work in ROS.
 If you get stuck look at some of the filters in this project for complete examples.
+ROS PointCloud2 sensor mesages will need to be converted to PCL PointCloud2 types and then possibly converted again to the PCL type used by the filter or alogrythem you want to implement.

 [Wireshark](https://www.wireshark.org/) Usefull for debuging IP issues with your lidar communication and checking the IP of connected devices.